-Let’s take a look at how to become a motivational speaker and make your mark on this world.
+Let’s take a look at how to become a confident public speaker and make your mark on this world.

 1. Pick Your Topic

 For example, I have a Ph.D. in communication, but I could not give endless speeches related to that topic.
+I know a lot about it, but it’s not something I can get excited to speak about.
 You have to choose either what you’re an expert in, or at least what you are the most passionate about.
+If you choose a topic you are passionate about, it will come through as you speak as relatable and authentic.

 2. Know Your Main Message